 Build The Team

-- Assemble and validate readiness of required prescribed fire plan personnel and equipment.
+- Assemble and validate the readiness, availability, and qualifications of required and contingency prescribed fire plan personnel and equipment.

-- Establish and maintain communication with the Agency Administrator, dispatch, prescribed fire manager, FMO, or local fire management organization.
+- Establish, maintain, and document communication with the Agency Administrator, dispatch, prescribed fire manager, FMO, or local fire management organization.

 - Model leadership values and principles.
 Provide positive influence.
 Emphasize teamwork.